 When Susan writes from America, a picture of the Pevensies rests on the table before her.
 This is a candid behind-the-scenes shot of the four actors from the previous film, The Chronicles of Narnia: Prince Caspian (2008).

 The drawings of the characters during the end credits are the same drawings that appeared in the book.
 This is a tribute to Pauline Baynes, the series' illustrator, who passed away on August 2, 2008, at the age of 85.

 In a short cameo, Nathaniel Parker plays the father of Ben Barnes's character, Caspian X. Ben Barnes had previously played the younger version of Nathaniel Parker's character in the film Stardust (2007).

 In the main cabin of the Dawn Treader, with the map of Narnia, there are also paintings of places in Narnia on the walls of the cabin.
 Tashbaan, the capital of Calormen and a city visited in the Narnia book "The Horse and His Boy", is frequently shown.

-In the book the islands with the water that can transform anything into gold and the enchanted golden treasure that Eustace stumbles upon are two separate locations.
-It was a deliberate choice by the filmmakers to merge the two islands into one destination for running time and budgetary concerns.
-Interestingly the two magical sites are both tests of greed.
+In the book, the islands with the water that can transform anything into gold, and the enchanted golden treasure, upon which Eustace stumbles, are two separate locations.
+It was a deliberate choice by the filmmakers to merge the two islands into one destination for running time, and budgetary concerns.
+Interestingly, the two magical sites are both tests of greed.

 The first trailer was released online at midnight EDT, on June 16, 2010, and theatrically on June 18, 2010, attached to Toy Story 3 (2010).
 On screens where Toy Story was shown in 3-D, the Dawn Treader trailer was also 3-D.